vokimon/godot-dice-roller/docs/custom-shapes.md

         - Consider clicking "Remember Export Settings"

-## Engravings inkscape
+## Icon and face engravings with inkscape

+Icon:

+- The icon will represent your dice shape when choosing one in a dice set.
+- Just take one of the icons and export the same size and keep same margins
+- Godot has problems with fonts in inkscape svg, so if you have any text:
+    - Copy the text
+    - Move the original to a hiden layer (in case you want to modify it later)
+    - Turn the copy into a path (Path/Object to Path)

+Face engravings:

-- Copy d12-layout.svg as d12-texture.svg
+- Copy d12-blueprint.svg as d12-texture.svg
 - Open d12-texture.svg
-- Move all the layout to a layer Layout
+- Move all the blueprint to a layer Layout, to hide it later
 - Add a white box as background in its own layer at the bottom
 - Create a new layer for the numbers
 - Use the align tool Cn-sh-A to center the text on the faces (select first the face, then the content)
 - Use the transform tool Cn-sh-M to rotate the numbers +-36 degrees in a controlled way
 - When the text is done, copy the layer with the text, select all the copied texts and Path/Object to Path
-- Hide the layout and the original text layer before saving
+- Hide the blueprint and the original text layer before saving

 ## Godot import

-- Move the glb and the texture layout to a folder for all the d12 files
+- Move the glb and the texture blueprint to a folder for all the d12 files
     - but `.blend` since it gives problems if you don't have it installed
     - In your app just create a folder for it.
     - Integrated in `addons/dice_roller/dice/dice_d12/`